unorthodox-paradox/omsi-2_uchill/docs/3112_driver_passenger_ac.md

 #### 3.1.1.2.13&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Sounds

-Use of the two functions can trigger playback of up to (save for button sounds) five different sounds: two per function (one being fan- and one A/C-emitted) plus one allocated to (if present) the exterior A/C unit.
+Use of the two functions can trigger playback of up to (save for vehicle-specific controller sounds) five different sounds: two per function (one being fan- and one A/C-emitted) plus one allocated to (if present) the exterior A/C unit.

 The volume of the fan-related ones among the sounds is affected by the corresponding function's output volume as well as the power supply (engine and battery state).
 The interior A/C sounds' volume is too affected by the function's output volume and power supply, as well as use of the economy and maintenance profiles—when either of the latter is active, this group of sounds gets disabled—and use of *[F3](./3113_humidity_management.md)*.
 Lastly, the exterior A/C sounds' volume depends on power supply and generally on which ones of all three A/C-based functions—F1, F2 and F3, weighted differently—are in use; in other words, its volume gets maximized when all functions are active.

 #### 3.1.1.2.14&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Inertia

-From the instant either of the functions gets triggered (as a result of e.g. their controller being pushed or, in the case of F1 in AM, A2 being adjusted), several factors affect the overall delay, i.e., the time that must elapse, before they can begin actually contributing to the cabin's temperature (and its humidity, as a side effect) in the desired way; the primary among these factors are:
+From the instant either of the functions gets triggered (as a result of e.g. their controller being trigerred or, in the case of F1 in AM, A2 being adjusted), several factors affect the overall delay, i.e., the time that must elapse, before they can begin actually contributing to the cabin's temperature (and its humidity, as a side effect) in the desired way; the primary among these factors are:
 - A random propagation delay (F1 in AM) for the A/C unit to even acknowledge the activation signal.
 - Unless eco mode applies (F1 in AM), the environmental temperature's departure from the (targeted) output temperature of each function.
 - The time required for the A/C unit's heating / cooling circuit (F1 in AM) to reach a temperature that is "close enough" to the (targeted) output temperature of each function, so that its output can be perceived as "comfortable" by humans.
 In a heating context, for instance, if it were freezing cold outside, the A/C unit would not admit any air into the cabin until it became capable of heating it up to well above the freezing point.